roeeSch/ObjDet/writeup.md

      ```
      which means (9 orientations)x(64//8 -1)x(64//8 -1)x2x2x3 = (1764 features per channel) x3 = 5,292 features.

-   This sums up to a total of **8,412** features per picture.
-Note that reducing HOG features to 1 channel cuts down on 42% of the features.
+   This sums up to a total of 6,108 features per picture.
+Note that reducing HOG features from 3channels to 1, cuts down on 58% of the features.

 2. Use `train_test_split` to split the data into a training set and a test set.